-Recently we picked up a few cheap tickets to Riga in the Ryanair sale, which is totally worth keeping your eyes and ears open for btw.
+Recently Lauren and I picked up a few cheap tickets to Riga in the Ryanair sale, which is totally worth keeping your eyes and ears open for btw.
 You can get a proper bargain trip to another part of the world.

 We booked a couple of days off work and arranged for our four-day trip flying from Glasgow to Riga and staying at the Radisson Residence in the city centre which was ideal for exploring the city on foot.

 Neither of us really knew very much about Riga as Latvia is a probably not the top of our bucket list places, or at least that was the case before we went.
 It was one of those spur of the moment choices that actually turned out to be somewhere we both fell in love with.

 Riga is a huge mix different cultures all melted together into what can only be described as one of the most unique cities I’ve ever been to.
 On one side of the street, you could have a run down looking wooden building, right next to this absolutely stunning art nouveau building with the fanciest of cars parked outside.

 There are so many things to see and do in Riga, that we were constantly on the move, exploring every possible side street and area that we could in the short time that we were there.